Kids' Winter Activities

 Toddler/Preschool (1 - 4 years)

-Go to the $1 movie theater.Seeing a movie can be hit or miss with this age group, but for $1 it's worth a try.
+Go to the $1 Movie Theater.Seeing a movie can be hit or miss with this age group, but for $1 it's worth a try.
 Beware of the snack bar, though, as this can turn your cheap indoor activity into an expensive excursion.
 Be sure to eat before heading out or throw a small snack in your bag for the kids.
-Most kids' movies run less than two hours, so if you pick something you think they will like, or even a movie they've already seen, the outing is more likely to be a success.
+Most kids' movies run less than two hours, so pick something you think they will like, or even a movie they've already seen, to increase the chances the outing will be a success.

 School age (5 years and up)